ElektraInitiative/libelektra/doc/tutorials/merge.md

 	base				the merge will use the base version during a conflict

 If no strategy is specified, the merge will default to the preserve strategy as to not risk making the wrong decision.
-If any of the other strategies are specified, when a conflcit is detected, merge will use the Key specified by the strategy (ours, theirs, or base) for the resulting Key.
+If any of the other strategies are specified, when a conflict is detected, merge will use the Key specified by the strategy (ours, theirs, or base) for the resulting Key.

 ## Basic Example ##